docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/communications-overview.rst

 When calling external functions or exchanging messages, you must identify particular applications using namespace specifiers.
 A specifier consists of a specific name string (such as photoshop), and optional additions that identify a particular release or locale version.
 Application specifiers are used occasionally in other contexts as well.
-For details of the syntax, see "Application and namespace specifiers" on page 191.
+For details of the syntax, see :ref:`application-and-namespace-specifiers`.
 Regardless of which method you use to perform interapplication communication, you must place your script in a location where the application you want to run it can see it.
 There are different locations for the startup scripts of the applications themselves, and for scripts provided by developers.
 Because all JavaScript-enabled applications look in the same locations for scripts to run, the scripts themselves must be explicit about which application they are meant for.
 A script should check that all applications it needs to communicate with are installed with the correct version, and that any other applications that might be installed do not run the script.
-For details, see "Scripting for specific applications" on page 12.
+For details, see :ref:`scripting-for-specific-applications`.